Break-Even Analysis: The Minimum Viable Numerai Model

 Line chart of minimum MMC needed for a positive score at the 25th, 50th, and 75th CORJ60 percentiles, showing the 25th percentile requiring 0.005-0.015 MMC while the 75th percentile can tolerate negative MMC

-What a New Participant Needs Today
+What a New Participant Needs in 2026

 Here is what a minimum viable Numerai model looks like in 2026: